johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 In the example above the output will read **15** because there are 15 characters in "THISISMYSTRING9" Use the above commands to check that there are still 81 characters in your seed after you have substituted characters.

+Generate two seeds for this tutorial and paste them into a text document for use later.

 ### The following are facts about IOTA that you will need to know:
 * Seeds are secret.
 * They stay in the PrivateKeyVault (or other secure device) behind the airgap so that no one can see them.